papagander/Hermes/README.md

 ### 🔹 Step 5: Run Hermes

-Just go literally anywhere and type:
+Typing the following into your terminal will now bring you into Hermes's top level menu:
 ```bash
 Hermes_Console
 ```

-which will bring you into Hermes's top level menu.
 I recommend entering the Query menu and clicking 'show' to start.
 This will show the sample query loaded into the seeded database.

 Upon returning to the query menu, you can create a new query.
 The wizard does a reasonably good job of guiding the user through constructing the query.